sysbiolux/DeepOncoAI/readme.md

     - method1
     - method2

-The same filters are applicable to the 'omics' and 'targets'.
+The same filter types are applicable to the 'omics' and 'targets'.
 Target normalization is only used when the overall normalization is deactivated (in *master_script.py*).
 For target engineering, only the quantization method is currently implemented.
 Thresholding will be active in a future release.